sanjib994/DIABETES-DIAGNOSIS-AND-PREDICTION/README.md

 # Diabetes Diagnosis and Prediction using AI
 ## Project Description
 This project uses machine learning to predict diabetes based on health parameters from the Pima Indians Diabetes Dataset.
-It includes data exploration, preprocessing, model training, evaluation, and a web interface for predictions.
+It includes data exploration, preprocessing, model training, evaluation  for predictions.
 ## Features
 - Multiple ML models for diabetes prediction (Random Forest, SVM, Logistic Regression, XGBoost)
 - Comprehensive data analysis and visualization